w3c/wai-media-guide/transcripts.md

 Transcripts generally include all of the audio information from the captions, and additional information.
 See the guidance under [For captions and transcripts[]@@). _{can we programmatically put one source here & there so users don't have to go elsewhere to get it, and we only have to update it in one places?}_

 * **If you're starting with a captions file, edit the line breaks.** Put the information in logical paragraphs, lists, and sections.
-For example, in the example excerpts above, 6 lines of captions are grouped into 2 paragraghs of text (in table cells).
+For example, in the example excerpts above, 6 lines of captions are grouped into 2 paragraphs of text (in table cells).

 * **Add navigation and clarifications:**
    * Add headings and links where it will make the transcript more usable.
 This also helps with SEO.
 For example: